Farhanmew/Farhan-s-Repo/README.md

 # Farhan-s-Repo
+i am farhan
 <br>
-he author is farhan mew
+The author is farhan mew